NuttaneeKnight/ServiceNow/servicePortal.md

 # Additional Service Portal Features
 - The current status table is: cmdb_ci_outage
 - the param is sp?id=services_status , showing all the business services table, the related list is located in the bottom of the screen

+# Why come to the SP?
+1. Request a service
+2. View knowledge articles
+3. Cheeck status